-San Diego, CA—The Associated Press (AP) officially announced their switch to the Sony Alpha camera system.
+San Diego, CA—The Associated Press (AP), a trusted global news organization, officially switched to the Sony Alpha camera system.
 Much of the news and corresponding photos and videos seen from various news outlets comes from the AP.
 Now, Sony is the exclusive imaging products and support provider for AP photographers and video journalists around the world.

 Sony spoke with AP Director of Photography J. David Ake and Deputy Managing Editor Derl McCrudden to find out what the AP decision means.

 The Associated Press on Its Switch to Sony